What Is I-CARE?

 - What’s New

 The IDPH routinely schedules webinars to train users on both new and existing registry functions.
-I-CARE users who require training may submit a training request to the I-CARE Program Staff via email (see CONTACT US in the right-hand column).
+I-CARE users who require training may submit a training request to the I-CARE Program Staff via email at firstname.lastname@example.org.

 In addition, I-CARE users who wish to receive hands-on training may do so through our partners at the Illinois Chapter, American Academy of Pediatrics (ICAAP).
 ICAAP routinely schedules lab training sessions.
-To learn more, see RESOURCES in the right-hand column.
+To learn more, see our Resources.